Affiliate links on Android Authority may earn us a commission. Learn more.

 The old, tried-and-true method of dragging a file from one window and dropping it into another is an option when copying slides from one PowerPoint presentation to another.
 To do it, you start by opening both the donor file (that you want to borrow from) and the destination file.
 Resize them and position them side by side.

 Scroll through the donor file until you see the slide or slides you want to copy.

 Click on the slide (or any one of multiple slides) and drag it across to a space between two slides in the slide gallery of the destination file.

-The donor file and the destination file side by side.
-Notice how the table from the donor file has adopted the style of the destination file, for a consistent look.
+The donor file and the destination file are side by side.
+Notice how the table from the donor file has adopted the style of the destination file for a consistent look.

 As long as you are using a version of PowerPoint from after 2007, the only limit is your computer’s capabilities.